volonbolon/volonbolon.github.io/_posts/2018-01-07-efficiently-delete-elements-from-an-array.markdown

 layout: post
 title: "Efficiently delete elements from an Array"
 date: 2018-01-07 14:07:10 GMT
-categories: cs challenges data structure algorithm swift
+tags: cs challenges data structure algorithm swift
 ---

 The classical setup for the problem is “delete characters from a string”.
 In the case of Swift, as we [already saw](https://iamvolonbolon.tumblr.com/post/169266108755/reverse-words-in-a-string), strings are not just characters arrays (like in C).
 So, let’s rephrase the problem to *Efficiently delete elements from an Array*.
 Where the `elements` to be deleted are also provided as an Array.